On Belyi's Theorem in positive characteristic: modular curves for

-If $X/\cinf$ is a projective rigid analytic space, I say that $X$ is \emph{weakly-modular} if $X$ is isomorphic as a rigid analytic space to $X_\gam$ for some subgroup $\gam$ of finite index in $\gamt$.
-I say that $X$ is \emph{modular} if $X$ is weakly modular and $\lgam\neq 0$.
-Note that in this case $0\subsetneq \lgam \subsetneq A$ as $\gam\subset\gamt$ (see \ref{rem:main}\ref{rem:countable}) for more on this hypothesis).
+\begin{defn} If $X/\cinf$ is a projective rigid analytic space of dimension one, I say that $X$ is \emph{uniformizationally quasi-modular} or more simply \textit{quasi-modular} if $X$ is isomorphic as a rigid analytic space to $X_\gam$ for some subgroup $\gam$ of finite index in $\gamt$.
+I say that $X$ is \emph{uniformizationally modular} or more simply \emph{modular} if $X$ is uniformizationally quasi-modular and the level of $\Gamma$ is non-zero i.e. $\lgam\neq 0$. \end{defn} For this paper, I will often use the shorter term `modular' instead of `uniformizationally modular.'
+Hopefully, there will be no cause for confusion.